Christmas Pyramid at the Christmas Market in Basel, Switzerland

 On Sundays: 2 pm–8 pm

 CT Tip: Save this market to eat lunch or dinner.
-We only had one weekday evening in Basel and made advanced dinner reservations.
-Please don’t make the mistakes that we made and miss out on all the delicious food at this market.
+We only had one weekday evening in Basel, so we made advanced dinner reservations.
+Avoid the mistake we made and miss out on all the delicious food at this market.

 What to wear to the Christmas Markets in Basel, Switzerland

-Late November and December are between 50-32 degrees F in Basel.
-It does snow in Basel; it averages 3 inches in December.
+Late November and December are between 50°F and 32°F in Basel.
+It does snow in Basel, with an average of 3 inches in December.
 Rain is also possible; pack a waterproof coat and or an umbrella.

 Pack layers.
 In 2022, we got lucky as it wasn’t too cold.
 There were days that I was comfortable with a puffer vest, sweater, and a base layer shirt.
-Below is a list of what I packed for two weeks in Zurich, Strasbourg, Colmar, Basel, and London.
+Below is a list of what I packed for a two-week trip to Zurich, Strasbourg, Colmar, Basel, and London.

 • Two merino wool thermal shirts